James-Oduor/football-team-cards-project-/README.md

 # football-team-cards-project-
 This project demonstrates how to use modern JavaScript methods while building an interactive web application that showcases a football team's players.
 Users can view detailed player information and filter the displayed players by specific criteria such as position or nickname.
+This is the hyperlink for this project https://football-team-cards-project-app.netlify.app/
 ![image](https://github.com/user-attachments/assets/cb9160ac-326e-4439-955f-c59a04150572)